 “Place your palms flat on the sides of your dog’s chest; you shouldn’t feel ribs.
 If you can feel prominent ribs, your dog may be too thin.
 Next run your fingertips along the sides of your dog’s chest, applying gentle pressure; now you should feel individual ribs.

 “If you can’t, your dog may have too much body fat.
 Your vet can give you a more accurate assessment of body condition, and it’s something worth asking about every time you go for a routine annual checkup.”

-Can you give us some examples of how the data that your activity and behaviour monitor reports can be used by owners to improve the way that they care for their dog?
+Can you give us some examples of how the data that your activity and behaviour monitor reports can be used by owners to improve the way that they care for their dogs?

 “Animo provides a daily value for the amount of energy, in the form of calories, that your dog has used up.
-If your dog has had a lazy day, and not used up much energy, you could reduce the amount of food you give at dinnertime.
-Alternatively, you could give a bit more if your dog has been doing a lot of exercise.
+If your dog has had a lazy day and has not used up much energy, you could reduce the amount of food you give at dinnertime.
+Alternatively, you could give a bit more if your dog has been doing a lot of exercises."

 3. Like us, dogs need good quality sleep

 Sleep is incredibly important for our health and wellbeing.
 It is estimated that dogs sleep around 12 hours a day, on average, so how important is a good sleep to dogs?

 Nick says until recently we didn’t know all that much about the impact of sleep on a dog’s wellbeing but a recent study sheds light on the subject, determining that sleep is incredibly important for dogs too.